 IN POLITICAL THEORY

-The 2020 Oxford Graduate Conference in Political Theory will be held from the 27th to the 28th of April 2020 at Nuffield College, University of Oxford.
-We welcome submissions from graduate students in any area of political theory, including, but not limited to, critical theory, history of political thought, analytical political philosophy, and continental social and political thought.
-Interested applicants should send anonymised abstracts of 500-1,000 words — along with a separate cover sheet detailing the applicant’s name, paper title, and institutional affiliation — to firstname.lastname@example.org by 1 February 2020.
+We welcome submissions from graduate students in any area of political theory, including, but not limited to, critical theory, history of political thought, analytical political philosophy, continental social and political thought.
+Interested applicants should send anonymised abstracts of 500 words — along with a separate cover sheet detailing the applicant’s name, paper title, and institutional affiliation — to email@example.com by 10 February 2021.
 Abstracts should include keywords to indicate the primary research areas of the paper.

 1 New Road

 Oxford OX1 1NF

 Nuffield College, founded 1937, is one of the 38 constituent colleges of the University of Oxford.
 It is home to the Nuffield Political Theory Workshop, currently convened by Nuffield Chair in Political Theory, Professor Cécile Laborde.